infinity0/msg-notes/causal/04-state.rst

 In some sense, the messages (union of events) is the "main focus" of our system, but membership (dynamic state) is also quite important - and where the hard problems lie.
-Luckily, in DVCSs it's the commit tree content (dynamic state) that is the "main focus" of those systems, and we can use solutions there to inspire solutions for the analogous problems in ours.
+Luckily, in DVCSs it's the commit tree content (dynamic state) that is the "main focus" of those systems, and we can use solutions from there to inspire solutions for the analogous problems in ours.

 It's not immediately obvious that there is an "aggregated form" of the tree